Kids can imagine what it was like to be on the Mayflower with this educational paper plate boat craft with FREE template of the decks inside.

 Directions:

-Cut paper plate in half, have child paint the top brown, and set it aside to dry.
+Cut paper plate in half, and have the children paint the top brown, and set it aside to dry.

-Have child fold the boat template on the dotted line and paint the outside brown (on the reverse side of the boat measurements) so when the template is on the boat it will be brown like the boat.
+Fold the boat template on the dotted line and paint the outside brown.
+Make sure to help them fold on the reverse side of the boat measurements so when the template is on the boat it will be brown like the boat.

-Have child glue the two tall popscile sticks towards the middle of the boat and the two smaller popscile sticks towards the front and back of the boat.
+Once the main part of the boat is made, the children can glue the two tall popsicle sticks towards the middle of the boat and the two smaller popsicle sticks towards the front and back of the boat.

-Have child glue the sails on.
-As we did this part we talked about the difference of engine boats and sailboats.
+Next, glue the sails on.
+As we did this part we talked about the difference between engine boats and sailboats.
 Before we glued the sails on we blew them across the table.
-The Mayflowers sail power managed to travel at a 2 mile per hour–they were cruisin’!
+The Mayflower’s sail power managed to travel at a 2 miles per hour–they were cruisin’!

 The Mayflower had 3 levels.
 The upper deck was mostly reserved for the crew.
 The lower deck was where the pilgrims remained.
 I can’t even imagine being inside a boat with 102 people for about 2 months.
 This area was less than 6 feet tall–cramped, I think yes!
 The lower deck is where they kept the supplies.